kevinlin1/kevinlin1.github.io/cs61a/index.md

 Collaborate with other students and learn new material by attending guerrilla section every other week.
 Led by staff tutors, this is one of the best resources for learning in a highly social environment.

 ### Computer Science Mentors
-Apply for small group tutoring through [Computer Science Mentors][csm homepage].
+Apply for small group tutoring through [Computer Science Mentors][csm].
 Application TBA.

 ### An Efficient Algorithm for Studying
 1. **Evaluate**: Complete 1 past exam in a quiet, test-taking environment to figure out where you are and which concepts are most challenging for you.
 2. **Analyze**: Take some time to figure out not only what you may have missed on the exam, but why.
 Write it down.
 Was there a step that you forgot?
 Or is there a deeper misconception that we need to address?
 The idea here is that we should narrow things down and study only what we need to study.
 3. **Iterate and improve**: Study.
 Review.
 Practice.
 Refer back to the problems that really challenged you.
 See if you can solve simpler problems first.
 Start with the most advanced material like guerrilla section worksheets and work your way down to quizzes, worksheets, and labs until you find the level of problems that you're comfortable solving.
 Then, work your way back up to solving more and more challenging problems.
 Find help through Piazza, friends, or the course staff until your proficiency increases.
-4. **Recursion**: If not satisfied with your understanding of the material, go back to step 1.
+4. **Recurse**: If not satisfied with your understanding of the material, go back to step 1.

 #### Tackling Code-Writing Questions
 1. Read the question.
 Read the question again. *Really* read it again.
 Identify the domain and range.
 Remember the domain and range when working with the problem later.
 Write it down.
 Write it down everywhere if it helps.